Learn all about the Ethereum network, including where to buy its ETH token and how to use it.

-After the DAO attack, the Ethereum community agreed that the best course of action was to hold the money taken by the hacker, and return everything to the people who invested in the DAO, practically rewinding the hacker’s attack.
+After the DAO attack, the Ethereum community agreed that the best course of action was to hold the money taken by the hacker and to return everything to the people who bought into the DAO, practically rewinding the hacker’s attack.
 Many Ethereum users did not agree with this as, in their opinion, it went against the core philosophy of cryptocurrencies: the blockchain is immutable and should not be affected by the whims of its users.

 Reverting the attack and forking the code to reset the blockchain went against the core philosophy that the code is law, and so many people stayed with the original blockchain, Ethereum Classic.

 Today’s Ethereum price

 ETH has been on the rise since its inception and has been enjoying widespread acceptance by traders, exchanges and merchants.
 At the time of writing, in September 2017, websites using cart software like WooCommerce and OpenCart can be set up to accept ETH payments, and even more merchants may soon be popping up online that accept ETH.

 But currently, in September 2017, the biggest use for ETH is as a stake in Ethereum.

 Transferring ETH works just as it would work with any other cryptocurrency:

 - Have some ETH in your wallet.
 The official Ethereum wallet can be downloaded either from GitHub or from the official website.